openzipkin/brave/instrumentation/messaging/RATIONALE.md

 `SequenceID` is more about in-flight message tracking; consumer and admin apis use `MessageId` to identify, ack and nack a message.

-### Why use offset/sequence when there's no message ID?
+### Why not use offset/sequence when there's no message ID?
-RocketMQ embeds offset in their message ID while Kafka and MQTT don't define a field named message ID.
-When there isn't a field named message ID, we use the closest stable value, such as a sequence number or offset, as opposed to returning `null` or synthesizing an ID from multiple fields.
+Kafka and MQTT don't define a field named message ID.
+When there isn't a field named message ID, we considered a close stable value, specifically the as a sequence number or offset, as opposed to returning `null`.

-We use a sequence number or offset with the understanding that this could clarify duplicate sends or trace context breaks in the same way that a message ID could, even if it requires looking at other fields.
-Plus many message ID formats require looking at other fields anyway.
+A sequence number or offset could clarify duplicate sends or trace context breaks in the same way that a message ID could, even if it requires looking at other fields.
+It is true that many message ID formats require looking at other fields anyway.
 A standard tag is easier to access as it requires no library specific types to parse.

 Ex.
 This requires just the messaging jar to express a policy that includes a message ID like field:
 ```java